The Seljuk Han of Anatolia

 Gabriel, A. Monuments turcs d'Anatolie, I, II.
 Paris: Ed.
 De Boccard, 1931,

 The explorations of the famed French art historian were made in the years 1927-1930 under the auspices of the Turkish Ministry of Public Instruction.
 His work is still considered today as one of the primary resources of fundamental importance for all later studies in the field of Turkish architecture.
-His stunning cavalier perspective drawings have become classics.
+His stunning axonometric drawings have become classics.
 Contains numerous photos, drawings, plans and a bibliography.
 (In French).

 Guide bleu.
 Turquie.
 Paris: Hachette, 1961, 1965, 1969 and later.